czue/bluesky-comments/README.md

 to the current page.

-You can also pass in a `onEmpty` callback to handle the case where there are no comments rendered:
+You can also pass in a `onEmpty` callback to handle the case where there are no comments rendered (for example, if no post matching the URL is found or there aren't any comments on it yet):

 ```html
 <script>